sgtcortez/SimpleCompactString/Readme.md

 Since **SCS** its not terminated with a `null byte`, we are binary safe.
 To create text string, you can use: `scs_from_string`, and to create strings from non text arrays, you can use: `scs_from`

+# Memory Usage explanation

+For the the first version, we are going to use only one byte to store the "options".
+The message size its a variable length value.

+- ## Strings with $size \lt 256$

+  For this type of string, only two additional bytes are going to be used.
+  The first byte, will be the options, the second byte will be the string length.

+- ## Strings with $256 \ge size \lt 65536$

+    For this type of string, only three additional bytes are going to be used.
+    The first byte, will be the options, the second and the third byte represent the string length.

+- ## Strings with $65536 \ge size \lt 16777216$

+    For this type of string, only four additional bytes are going to be used.
+    The first byte, will be the options, the second, third  and the fourth byte represent the string length.

+- ## Strings with $16777216 \ge size \lt 4294967296$

+    For this type of string, only five additional bytes are going to be used.
+    The first byte, will be the options, the second, third, fourth and the fifth byte represent the string length.